DavNej/Hello-world/README.md

 ## Environment variable

-- `CAPTION` environment variable can be defined and will be displayed on the home page
+* `CAPTION` can be defined and will be displayed on the home page
+* `PORT` can be defined to change the listening port.
+Defaults to 80